nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 ##### Disc One 📀

 MakeMKV will do some automatic startup things that take a little while (couple of minutes or less)―basic "is this a disc I can read?" type things.
-After that you'll see a screen something like this (subject to differences in MakeMKV versions, OS, screen size, optical drive hardware, etc):
+After that you'll see a screen something like this (subject to differences in MakeMKV versions, OS, screen size, optical drive hardware, etc.):

 {% include figure image_path="/assets/images/makemkv-1.webp" alt="MakeMKV Initial Screen" caption="MakeMKV Initial Screen" %}

-If you click on the icon indicated with the arrow on the screenshot above, MakeMKV will analyze the tracks on the disc that you can convert to .mkv files.
-After that completes you'll see something like the track selection screen depicted here:
+If you click on the icon indicated with the arrow on the screenshot above, MakeMKV will analyze the titles on the disc that you can convert to .mkv files.
+After that completes you'll see something like the title selection screen depicted here:

-{% include figure image_path="/assets/images/makemkv-2.webp" alt="MakeMKV track selection" caption="MakeMKV Track Selection" %}
+{% include figure image_path="/assets/images/makemkv-2.webp" alt="MakeMKV title selection" caption="MakeMKV Title Selection" %}

-Depending on the disc you may see one or many tracks.
-Usually the largest track is the feature of the disc.
+Depending on the disc you may see one or many titles.
+Usually the largest title is the feature of the disc.
 Fortunately the ripping is fast so you can leave them all selected and check the files post-rip to see what they are.
-It might take some trial and error to get used to the layout of discs and which tracks you are interested in but it is a _very_ surmountable obstacle.
+It might take some trial and error to get used to the layout of discs and which titles you are interested in―fortunately it is a _very_ surmountable obstacle.

-If you click on the arrow icon next to a track it will expand so you can select which audio tracks, subtitles, and extra files you want to include.
-Picking which audio tracks you care about here can save you some ripping time but ripping is fast enough that I wouldn't worry about it too much.
+If you click on the arrow icon next to a title it will expand so you can select which audio tracks, subtitles, and extra files you want to include.
+Picking which audio tracks you care about here can save you some ripping time, but ripping is fast enough that I wouldn't worry about it too much.
 I _do_ recommend picking which subtitle tracks you want as this is the most reliable way to include them.
 Anything with a filled checkbox will be included in the output .mkv files.

-After you've got the proper tracks selected, check and adjust the output directory so you'll know where to find your shiny new .mkv file(s) once the ripping is complete.
+After you've got the proper titles/tracks selected, check and adjust the output directory so you'll know where to find your shiny new .mkv file(s) once the ripping is complete.

-Now you're ready to hit the MakeMKV button (icon with a diagonal green arrow) to start the ripping process!
+Now you're ready to hit the `MakeMKV` button (icon with a diagonal green arrow in the upper right of the window) to start the ripping process!
 Depending on the output directory you picked you might be presented with a dialog box asking if you'd like to create the directory.
+Usually for me the answer to that question is "Yes" because I'd rather go futz with folders & files in my file browser than in the MakeMKV interface.
 The time to complete the ripping process will vary based on your hardware, size of selected tracks, etc. but in my experience DVDs take about 20 minutes and Blu-ray discs about 40 minutes.

 {% include figure image_path="/assets/images/makemkv-3.webp" alt="MakeMKV Rip Complete" caption="MakeMKV Rip Complete" %}

 Wait for the ripping to finish (you can tell it is done because MakeMKV tells you it is with a handy dialog box, pictured above ⏫) then go take a look at your output directory to see your shiny new .mkv files.
-If you couldn't tell which track was what earlier this is when I recommend opening them to get that figured out (checkout [VLC](https://www.videolan.org/vlc/) if you need solid media player software).
+If you couldn't tell which title was what earlier this is when I recommend opening them to get that figured out (checkout [VLC](https://www.videolan.org/vlc/) if you need solid media player software):

 ```shell
 ❯ lsd -F -R --group-dirs first